EU and Africa leaders in migrant talks

 "Europe's security and prosperity depends heavily on what is happening in Africa and with our relations with that continent," an EU official told reporters earlier this year.

-But while greater focus shifts towards Africa, reports are emerging that Turkey is allowing more and more people to leave to Greece.
+But while greater focus shifts towards Africa, reports are emerging that Turkey is allowing more and more people to depart towards Greece.

-Greek media outlet Kahtimerini, in an article on Monday, cites unnamed government Greek sources saying that Turkey is deliberately allowing more people to disembark from its coast despite an EU deal to stem the flow.
+Greek media outlet Kahtimerini, in an article on Sunday, cites unnamed Greek government sources that say Turkey is deliberately allowing more people to disembark from its coast, despite an EU deal to stem the flow.

-The source told the paper that the increase in arrivals on the Greek islands is being used as leverage by Turkey on the European Union over stalled EU membership talks.
+The source told the paper that the increase in arrivals on the Greek islands is being used as leverage by Turkey on the European Union, in regard to stalled EU membership talks.